AbhigyaKrishna/AbhigyaKrishna.github.io/_posts/2024-06-05-Nested-If-or-Early-Return-Pattern.md

 image: '/images/if-else.png'
 tags: [Programming, Concept]
 ---
-As we learn programming, we are introduced to the concept of `if-else` statements and how we can use them to write decision code.
+As we learn programming, we are introduced to the concept of `if-else` statements and how we can use them to write conditional code.
 We are also taught about nested `if-else` and `else-if` ladder to write complex decision-making code.
 It's all fun and games until we start writing complex code which requires multiple nested `if-else` statements.

 # The Problem